Probing the Disorder inside the Cubic Unit Cell of Halide Perovskites from First-Principles: Theoretical Methods

 \section{Theoretical Methods}

-DFT-MD calculations were performed with the Vienna Ab-initio Simulation Package (VASP) \cite{kresse_efficient_1996}, using a $4\times4\times4$ (320 atoms) supercell of cubic CsPbBr$_3$ within the canonical (NVT) ensemble at 425~K. A Nos\'{e}–Hoover thermostat \cite{nose1984unified,hoover1985canonical}---as implemented in VASP\cite{Kresse1994}---with a 6 fs time step was used to control the temperature.
-The DFT calculations performed at each time-step used the projector-augmented wave PAW method \cite{kresse_ultrasoft_1999} and the code-supplied PAW potentials to describe core-valence electron interactions.
-The Perdew-Burke-Ernzerhof (PBE) form of the generalized-gradient approximation for the exchange–correlation functional \cite{perdew_generalized_1996} was used in conjunction with dispersive-interaction corrections following the Tkatchenko-Scheffler method, \cite{tkatchenko_accurate_2009} since these are important for capturing accurately structural and dynamical properties of HaPs \cite{egger2014role,wang2013density,beck2019structure}.
+DFT-MD calculations were performed with the Vienna Ab-initio Simulation Package (VASP) \cite{kresse1996}, using a $4\times4\times4$ (320 atoms) supercell of cubic CsPbBr$_3$ within the canonical (NVT) ensemble at 425~K. A Nos\'{e}–Hoover thermostat \cite{nose1984,hoover1985}---as implemented in VASP\cite{kresse1994}---with a 6 fs time step was used to control the temperature.
+The DFT calculations performed at each time-step used the projector-augmented wave PAW method \cite{kresse1999} and the code-supplied PAW potentials to describe core-valence electron interactions.
+The Perdew-Burke-Ernzerhof (PBE) form of the generalized-gradient approximation for the exchange–correlation functional \cite{perdew1996} was used in conjunction with dispersive-interaction corrections following the Tkatchenko-Scheffler method, \cite{tkatchenko2009} since these are important for capturing accurately structural and dynamical properties of HaPs \cite{egger2014,wang2013,beck2019}.
 We employed a plane-wave kinetic-energy cutoff of 300 eV, a single $\mathbf{k}$-point (the $\Gamma$-point), and an energy-convergence threshold of $10^{-6}$ eV.
-The MD simulations were equilibrated for 2.5 ps or longer, which was followed by a production run of 38 ps.
+The MD simulations were equilibrated for 2.5 ps or longer, which was followed by {production runs of 38 ps ($T=425~\mathrm{K}$) and 39 ps ($T=525~\mathrm{K}$)}.
 The choice of numerical parameters and simulation time was validated by inspection of the power spectrum of the velocity autocorrelation function, using calculations with tighter numerical settings as a reference.\\ Using the data obtained from the MD trajectories, the distribution of Br displacements were calculated as 2D histograms across different planes parallel (see Fig.~\ref{fig:csbr_dist}c) or perpendicular (see Figs.~\ref{fig:csbr_dist}b and \ref{fig:Dyn5d}) to each Pb-Br-Pb bonding axis.
-Similarly, for the distributions of Cs displacements, 2D histograms have been calculated across the $xy$, $yz$ and $zx$ planes (see Fig.~\ref{fig:csbr_dist}a) The normalized Cs-Br PDF $G(d_\mathrm{Cs-Br})$ (Fig.~\ref{fig:pdf}) was computed using the distance between Cs and 12 nominal nearest-neighbor Br atoms, averaging over all the Cs atoms in the supercell, $N_\mathrm{Cs}$, and all MD-sampled configurations, $N_t$: where $d_i$ is the distance between nearest-neighbor Cs and Br atoms of the $i$-th Cs-Br pair in one MD-sampled configuration.
-In Fig. \ref{fig:fig4}, we disentangled the 12 nearest-neighbor Br atoms contributing to this PDF into two sets, which include 8 pairs with larger Cs-Br distance and 4 pairs with a smaller one, and calculated PDFs with the same procedure for these two sets.
-Note that the atoms included in either set could be different at different MD snapshots.
+Similarly, for the distributions of Cs displacements, 2D histograms have been calculated across the $xy$, $yz$ and $zx$ planes (see Fig.~\ref{fig:csbr_dist}a) The normalized Cs-Br PDF, $G(d_\mathrm{Cs-Br})$, {which is shown in} Fig.~\ref{fig:pdf}, was computed using the distance between Cs and 12 nominal nearest-neighbor Br atoms, averaging over all the Cs atoms in the supercell, $N_\mathrm{Cs}$, and all MD-sampled configurations, $N_t$: